SharePoint/sp-dev-docs/docs/declarative-customization/site-design-rest-api.md

 ## GetSiteScriptFromList

-Gets the site script syntax for a specific list
+Gets the site script syntax for a specific list.

 ### Parameters